bukovyn/tornapi/README.md

 To query the table, send a `GET` to the endpoint which is the table name, in our students example that would be `127.0.0.1:8000/students`.
 To query a specific student send a `GET` to the `/students/{id}` endpoint.
 For instance, a student with the id `5` would be at `127.0.0.1:8000/students/5`.

 This endpoint is dynamic and changes based on the name of your table.
 For example's sake, I used the students table.

-:grey_exclamation: *Note: The one thing that must be common across all tables is `id` as primary key.*